MichaelCade/90DaysOfDevOps/Days/day25.md

 Put all of the above points together and it should be easy to see why Python is generally mentioned as the de-facto tool when working on automating.

-I think it's important to note that it's possible that a number of years back there were scripts that might have interacted with your network devices to maybe automate the backup of configuration or to gather logs and other insights into your devices.
-The automation we are talking here is a little different and thats because the overall networking landscape has also changed to suit this way of thinking better and enabled more automation.
+I think it's important to note that it's possible that several years back there were scripts that might have interacted with your network devices to maybe automate the backup of configuration or to gather logs and other insights into your devices.
+The automation we are talking about here is a little different and that's because the overall networking landscape has also changed to suit this way of thinking better and enabled more automation.

-- Software Defined Network - SDN Controllers take the responsibility of delivering the control plane configuration to all devices on the network, meaning just a single point of contact for any network changes, no longer having to telnet or SSH into each and every device and also rely on humans to do this which has a repeatable chance of failure or misconfiguration.
+- Software-Defined Network - SDN Controllers take the responsibility of delivering the control plane configuration to all devices on the network, meaning just a single point of contact for any network changes, no longer having to telnet or SSH into every device and also relying on humans to do this which has a repeatable chance of failure or misconfiguration.

-- High Level Orchestration - Go up a level from those SDN controllers and this allows for orchestration of service levels then there is the integration of this orchestration layer into your platforms of choice, VMware, Kubernetes, Public Clouds etc.
+- High-Level Orchestration - Go up a level from those SDN controllers and this allows for orchestration of service levels then there is the integration of this orchestration layer into your platforms of choice, VMware, Kubernetes, Public Clouds etc.

-- Policy based management - What do you want to have?
+- Policy-based management - What do you want to have?
 What is the desired state?
 You describe this and the system has all the details on how to figure it out to become the desired state.

-## Setting up lab environment
+## Setting up the lab environment

 Not everyone has access to physical routers, switches and other networking devices.

-I wanted to make it possible for us to actually look at some of the tooling pre mentioned but also getting hands on and learn how to automate the configuration of our networks.
+I wanted to make it possible for us to look at some of the tooling pre-mentioned but also get hands-on and learn how to automate the configuration of our networks.

 When it comes to options there are a few that we can choose from.